A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Preliminaries

-A labeled graph is a graph $G$ endowed with an label function $\lab \colon V(G) \to \Sigma$, where $\Sigma$ is a finite alphabet.
-We say that $\lab(v)$ is the label of $v$ for $v$ in $V(G)$.
-An attributed graph is a graph $G$ endowed with a function $\lab \colon V(G) \to \bbR^d$, $d \in \bbN$, and we say that $\lab(v)$ is the attribute of $v$.
+A \emph{labeled graph} is a graph $G$ endowed with an \emph{label function} $\lab \colon V(G) \to \Sigma$, where $\Sigma$ is a finite alphabet.
+We say that $\lab(v)$ is the \emph{label} of $v$ for $v$ in $V(G)$.
+An \emph{attributed graph} is a graph $G$ endowed with a function $\lab \colon V(G) \to \bbR^d$, $d \in \bbN^+$, and we say that $\lab(v)$ is the \emph{attribute} of $v$.
 We denote the base kernel for comparing vertex labels and attributes by $k_V$ and, for short, write $k_V(u,v)$ instead of $k_V(\lab(u),\lab(v))$.
 The above definitions directly extend to graphs, where edges have labels or attributes and we denote the base kernel by $k_E$.
-We refer to $k_V$ and $k_E$ as \emph{vertex kernel} and \emph{edge kernel}, respectively.
+We refer to $k_V$ and $k_E$ as \emph{vertex kernel} and \emph{edge kernel}, respectively, and assume both to take non-negative values only.